Ryan37342342/AquaInspector-Sensor/README.md

 ## Current Functionality
  - Expects a wifi_config.json file with the following string fields ssid and password, these should be for an available network
+ - wifi_config.json should also contain a tank_number variable, this should be unique between all tanks in the system
  - Bash script will take and parse this into the rust binary file using the build-script option so it can be accessed
  - Temperature is read from the sensor and errors are handled gracefully
+ - Temperatures are now send and read into DB via http and the central API

 ## ToDo :
- - setup http api to return temp reading to central API
+ - set up logging api call